 Toenail discoloration is a common problem.
-Possible causes of this symptom range from minor toe injuries to severe health conditions.
+Possible causes of discolored toenails range from minor toe injuries to more severe health conditions, such as melanoma.

 Toenails are usually semi-transparent, but they can sometimes become discolored, turning purple, black, green, or yellow, depending on the cause.